TeamHG-Memex/eli5/docs/source/libraries/keras.rst

     - An instance of ``Layer``, a layer name (str), or a layer index (int).

-    - `None` for automatically getting a suitable layer, if possible.
+    - `None` for automatically choosing a suitable layer.
+Layer is searched for by going backwards from the output through the flattened list of layers.
+The type and the dimensions of the layer are checked.
+If no suitable layer can be found, the middle layer is taken.

 * ``relu`` whether to apply  to the heatmap.